fangchaooo/MoroAutoTest/README.md

 # MoroAutoTest
-A automation test for Moro robotics using gazebo and Robot Framework
+A automation test for Moro robotics using Gazebo and Robot Framework